levibotelho/levibotelho.github.io/_posts/2013-08-09-the-ins-and-outs-of-generic-interface-variance.markdown

 title: The ins and outs of generic interface variance
 category: Development
 tags: [c#, clr]
+description: Covariance and contravariance are two very important concepts in computing.
+Learn the difference between the two with the help of a practical example using a generic interface in C#.
 comments: true
 share: true
 redirect_from: "/the-ins-and-outs-of-generic-interface-variance/"